GoogleCloudPlatform/community/tutorials/gke-less-disruptive-node-upgrades/index.md

 ## Prerequisite

 This tutorial builds on top of [Deploying a containerized web application tutorial](https://cloud.google.com/kubernetes-engine/docs/tutorials/hello-app).
-It is recommended to complete it starting on this one.
+It is recommended to complete it, before starting this one.

+It is recommended to use [Google Cloud Shell](https://cloud.google.com/kubernetes-engine/docs/tutorials/hello-app#option_a_use_google_cloud_shell) throughout this tutorial.

+As an alternative you can use your own workstation.
+In this case you will need to install the [required tools](https://cloud.google.com/kubernetes-engine/docs/tutorials/hello-app#option_b_use_command-line_tools_locally) to be able to perform the steps below.

-If you didn't complete the above tutorial and would like to immediately start this one, you can just run the below steps to have a cluster and the hello-app running on it.
+If you didn't complete [Deploying a containerized web application tutorial](https://cloud.google.com/kubernetes-engine/docs/tutorials/hello-app) and would like to immediately start this tutorial, you can just run the below steps to have a cluster and the hello-app running on it.

 <details>
 <summary>Expand source code</summary>